mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

 ![rebase_pick-squash.png]({{site.url}}{{site.baseurl}}/images/rebase_pick-squash.png)

-* Then the commit message editor will show up for you to edit commit message
+* Then the commit message editor will show up as below for you to edit commit message
+* Enter **:x** to save edit and complete the commit

 ![rebase_commit-combine-message.png]({{site.url}}{{site.baseurl}}/images/rebase_commit-combine-message.png)